 |Enable students to ask questions online||

 Set up a FAQ Discussion Board within your Blackboard course to enable students to ask any questions, this might help to reduce emails.
 Ensure that the Discussion Board is clearly placed within your course.
+Staff and students can contribute to the discussion board asynchronously, and posts can contain text, images and videos.
 Manage student expectations by letting them know how regularly you will check and respond to messages.

 |Keep students updated||